Unitarity Cuts of Integrals with Doubled Propagators

+Note that $g(z_0)=0$ if and only if the ideal $I(z_0)$ is not zero-dimensional.
+Since the ideals $I(z_0)$ and $\tilde I(z_0)$ have the same zero locus, $g(z_0)=0$ if and only if $\tilde g(z_0)=0$.
+Thus, $\tilde g$ and $g$ have the same zeros in $z$, just different multiplicities.
+Therefore the integral with doubled propagators does not generate new poles in $z$, and the residues are still finite.
+Hence the reduction coefficients are finite in the $D=4$ limit.

 There are several promising future directions.
-So far, the maximal unitarity method for two-loop and higher-loop has been tested only for diagrams in the $D=4$ limit.
-Therefore our paper only obtained the finite part of the reduction of integrals with doubled propagators, but not the $O(\epsilon)$ contribution.
 We expect that the maximal unitarity method (including integrals with doubled propagators) can be generalized to $D$-dimensional cases by a contour integral in the extra dimension and analytic continuation in $D$.
 Moreover, the reduction algorithm for integrals with higher powers of propagators should apply seamlessly to massive external legs.

-For the computational aspect, the multivariate residue calculation can be sped up by using the relation between multivariate residues and the Bezoutian matrix \cite{MR2161985}.
+For the computational aspect, the multivariate residue calculation can be sped up by using the relation between multivariate residues and the Bezoutian matrix \cite{MR2161985,Sogaard:2014oka}.
 Then we do not need to find the Gr\"obner basis in the lexicographic order.

 \acknowledgments We are grateful to Emil Bjerrum-Bohr, Simon Caron-Huot, Poul Henrik Damgaard, Tristan Dennen, Rijun Huang and David Kosower for useful discussions.
 It is a pleasure to thank Simon Badger and Hjalte Frellesvig for comments on the manuscript in draft stage.
 Both authors acknowledge the organizers and participants of the workshop {\it The Geometry and Physics of Scattering Amplitudes} at Simons Center for Geometry and Physics, Stony Brook University.
 We also express gratitude to Institut de Physique Th\'eorique, CEA Saclay, and in particular David Kosower for hospitality during this project.
 The work of YZ is supported by Danish Council for Independent Research (FNU) grant 11-107241.